buketb/Dynamics_of_Biomass/README.md

 # Dynamics_of_Biomass
-Visualisation of the functional forms of the biodynamics according to the book Sustainable Management of Natural Resources: Mathematical Models and Methods
+Visualisation of the functional forms of the biodynamics according to the book Sustainable Management of Natural Resources: Mathematical Models and Methods.